 To the extent that personal data is processed about you, we will employ appropriate security measures given the nature of that data.
 However, you recognise that your use of the Internet (and our website) is entirely at your own risk.
 However, we have no responsibility or liability for the security of personal information transmitted via the internet.

 Our website may provide links and banner advertisements to third party sites.
 Please note that we are not responsible for, and have no control over, information that is submitted to or collected by these third parties.
-Since we do not control those websites, you are responsible for reviewing and abiding by the privacy policies of these third party sites.
+Since we do not control those websites, you are responsible for reviewing and abiding by the terms and conditions and/or the privacy and cookies policies of these third party sites.

 We may check what you have told us and share that information with fraud prevention agencies.
 It is important that you give us accurate information.
 If you give us false or inaccurate data and we suspect fraud we will record this at the fraud prevention agencies.